alk-neq-me/korean-learn/README.md

 # Korea Handbook Mobile Application.

 This is my mobile learning application project.
+A redux thunk async-like function is written in `useContext` using only react's build-in context API.

 ## Features
  - grammar are free.
  - speaking is also available.